powsybl/powsybl-open-rao/docs/algorithms/castor/special-features/hvdc.md

 ## Additional Warnings

 - **Terminology:** An HVDC line can be in AC Emulation mode even if the load flow is run in DC mode; these concepts are independent.
+See [powsybl-open-loadflow documentation](https://powsybl.readthedocs.io/projects/powsybl-open-loadflow/en/latest/loadflow/loadflow.html).
 - Loadflow parameter **`hvdcAcEmulation`:** This should always be `true`, if set to `false` all the HVDC lines' angle-droop active power control extension are ignored and all the lines are considered in fixed setpoint mode.
 See [PowSyBl Core documentation](https://powsybl.readthedocs.io/projects/powsybl-core/en/stable/simulation/loadflow/configuration.html).